The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 This is not unique to F#.
 Any ML-family language with higher-order functions and algebraic data types can express quantum circuits.
 The relevant property is that the language supports composition of typed morphisms, which is the categorical structure that quantum circuits exhibit.

-For the Fidelity framework, the implication is specific: the PSG’s mechanisms for tracking forward/backward relationships, propagating coeffects, and verifying composition at target boundaries are architecturally compatible with quantum circuit compilation.
-A quantum target would slot into the existing multi-target framework as another compilation backend, with its own representation profile (qubit states, gate fidelities, error rates) and its own transfer boundary analysis (classical/quantum interface).
+For our Fidelity framework, the implication is specific: our PSG’s mechanisms for tracking forward/backward relationships, propagating coeffects, and verifying composition at target boundaries are architecturally compatible with quantum circuit compilation.
+A quantum target would slot into the existing multi-target compilation as another backend, with its own representation profile (qubit states, gate fidelities, error rates) and its own transfer boundary analysis (classical/quantum interface).

 The Hardware Maturity Gap